Introduction to Egg Donation

 A combination of estrogen and progesterone will be prescribed to ensure that the uterus is ready for implantation of the embryo.
 Estrogen is administered by mouth or by injection.
 At the time your egg donor is to undergo egg retrieval, you will start a treatment of progesterone to begin preparing the lining of your uterus for implantation of the embryo.
 This is usually given as a combination of intramuscular injection and a vaginal suppository/gel.
 These medications are continued until the 10th week of pregnancy, at which time the placenta has taken over production of all necessary hormones.

 The staff of FSMG are very proud of our Third Party Reproduction program.
-We are one of the few local fertility centers with its own on-site egg donor program.
-Since 2003, with the advances in blastocyst culture and pre-implantation genetic screening, Dr. Arlene Morales and Dr. Wendy Shelly have delivered outcomes that are some of the best in the country.
+Since 2003, with the advances in blastocyst culture and pre-implantation genetic screening, Dr. Arlene Morales, Dr. Wendy Shelly and Dr. Kristi Maas have delivered outcomes that are some of the best in the country.

 Types of Egg Donor Cycles

-Full AED Cycle: Intended parent(s) choose an anonymous egg donor from FSMG’s donor database, or an outside egg donor agency.
+Fresh AED Cycle: Intended parent(s) choose an anonymous egg donor from and egg donor agency.
 All of the eggs retrieved from that donor’s cycle go to the intended parent(s).
 The eggs are fertilized with the partner’s (or donor) sperm to create embryos.

 Frozen Egg Cohort: Intended parent(s) may also purchase a cohort of frozen donor eggs (typcially 6-8 eggs in each cohort).
 These eggs are thawed and inseminated with the partner’s (or donor) sperm to create embryos.